gleydson404/semantix-test/README.md

 # Semantix Test
 This repository is a challenge sended by Semantix.
 The objective of this challenge, is analyse and extract information from [NASA request datasetl](http://ita.ee.lbl.gov/html/contrib/NASA-HTTP.html).
+There is two datasets on this link, i opted to handle one by execution.
+So, if wich to execute the script to check results from both, stay tuned on 'results' folder, because all folders and files there can be overwritten.

 ### Installation